 Standing Yoga Poses for Hip Pain

-Benefits: This stretch helps strengthen your gluteus medius, which helps stabilize your pelvis.
+Mountain pose helps strengthen your gluteus medius, which helps stabilize your pelvis.
 It is an approachable and relaxing pose for most.

 Reclined Yoga Stretches for Hip Pain